#

 Nested tags define tag hierarchies that make it easier to find and filter related tags.

-Create nested tags by using forward slashes (/
+Create nested tags by using forward slashes (/) in the tag name, for example #inbox/to-read and #inbox/processing.

 #